 Grocery Store Game Plan for Athletes

 Navigating the grocery store for healthy options can be intimidating.
 This is especially true for athletes, since diet greatly impacts performance.
 The grocery store has pitfalls everywhere, and sometimes the foods that seem healthy actually aren’t.
-If you’re an athlete juggling a busy schedule, and a tight budget, follow these guidelines to navigate each section of the grocery store – your wallet and body will thank you.
+If you’re an athlete juggling a busy schedule, and a tight budget, follow these grocery list ideas and guidelines to navigate each section of the grocery store – your wallet and body will thank you.

 Before we get to the grocery store game plan, it’s important to point out that you should have a plan of attack.